Porting to Python 3 - The Book Site

 Using Distribute to support the 2to3 conversion

-Distribute [2] is a fork of Phillip J. Eby’s popular Setuptools package and provides Python 3 compatibility, as well as extensions simplifying the support of Python 2 and Python 3 from the same source.
-Basically what Distribute has done is to extend the principles of Distutils build_py_2to3 command and integrated 2to3 into all parts of the packaging story.
+Distribute[1] is a fork of Phillip J. Eby’s popular Setuptools package and provides Python 3 compatibility, as well as extensions simplifying the support of Python 2 and Python 3 from the same source.
+Basically what Distribute has done is to extend the principles of the Distutils build_py_2to3 command and integrated 2to3 into all parts of the packaging story.

 With Distribute you can add a few extra parameters in the setup.py file to have 2to3 run the conversion at build time.
 This means you only need to have one version of the source in your version control system and you therefore only need to fix bugs once.
 You also need only one source release, so you only have to release the software once and there is only one package to download and install for both Python 2 and Python 3.